Skip to main content

 In Genesis 41:38-57, Joseph’s symbolic journey, his union with Asenath marks a pivotal moment.
 As the daughter of Potiphera, priest of On (a centre of solar worship), Asenath represents the subconscious mind —receptive, fertile, and capable of manifesting what is consciously assumed.
 According to Neville Goddard, it is only through this union of conscious assumption and subconscious acceptance that manifestation becomes possible.
 Potiphera, whose name relates to “he whom Ra (the sun god) gave,” symbolises the disciplined, illumined conscious mind —the priest or guide who directs awareness.
 His city, On, denotes illumination.
 This positions Potiphera as a symbol of the directed conscious thought that must precede subconscious impression.
 Asenath, his daughter, thus signifies the fertile subconscious mind belonging to the awareness that guides it .
 Joseph’s marriage to Asenath is more than narrative detail—it is a mystical marriage of assumption and receptivity .
 In Neville’s terms, J...

-At first glance, it may seem odd that Joseph—the man entrusted with the protection of the infant Jesus—receives his divine instructions only in the Gospel of Matthew , not in Luke.
+At first glance, it may seem odd that Joseph—the man entrusted with the protection of the infant Jesus —receives his divine instructions only in the Gospel of Matthew , not in Luke.
 Especially considering that Luke’s Gospel gives us all the imagery we associate with the nativity: the manger, the shepherds, the angelic proclamation.
 But the Bible, as Neville Goddard teaches, is not history.
 It is psychological symbolism .
 Every character represents a state of consciousness .
 Every event is a movement within the imagination .
 So when a detail like this stands out, it’s not a narrative oversight—it’s a revelation of spiritual law.
 Joseph: The Silent Obedience to Inner Vision In Matthew, Joseph receives four separate visions in dreams: To take Mary as his wife.
 To flee to Egypt with the child.
 To return to Israel after Herod’s death.
 To avoid Judea and dwell in Galilee.
-Neville would point out that dreams in Scripture symbolise the depth of the subconscious , the place wh...
+Neville would point out that dreams in Scripture symbolise the depth of the subconscious , the place w...

-Ezekiel’s vision of the four living creatures can be understood, through Neville Goddard’s interpretation, as a kind of imaginal intercession—a symbolic condensation of the journey of consciousness .
+Ezekiel’s vision in Ezekiel 1:4-14, of the four living creatures can be understood, through Neville Goddard’s interpretation, as a kind of imaginal intercession—a symbolic condensation of the journey of consciousness .
+In the creation story, that is the first assumption , the appearance and movement of water, land and animals represent the imagination in action.
+Ezekiel's creatures is the same vision, but now featuring the concepts learned through the stories of the four fathers .
 It gathers the inner development of spiritual states represented by the patriarchs ( the foundational teachings of manifestation ) —faith in Abraham, persistence in Jacob, imagination in Joseph, and praise in Judah—and presents them as a single, living image.
 These creatures are not external beings but facets of the one divine imagination, the I AM , preparing to express itself more fully.
-What was once hidden within these early figures is now ready to take form as the four Gospels, each one revealing a different aspect of the divine unfolding in man .
-They represent the four foundational stories of manifestation : Faith , Persistence , Imagination , and Praise .
-The Four Faces: The Pillars of Manifestation In Ezekiel’s vision, each of the four creatures has four faces —a man , a lion ...
+What was once hidden within these early figures is now ready to take form as the four Gospels, each one revealing a d...